projectcapsule/capsule/docs/operator/mtb/block-privilege-escalation.md

 **Description:** Control container permissions.

 **Rationale:** The security `allowPrivilegeEscalation` setting allows a process to gain more privileges from its parent process.
-Processes in tenant containers should not be allowed to gain additional priviliges.
+Processes in tenant containers should not be allowed to gain additional privileges.

 **Audit:**